chk-jxcn/spawn/README.md

 ***

 ###*proc:closepty()*
-Closes FD of pty, process may exits after close FD.
+Closes FD of pty, process may exits after FD was closed.

 **NOTE: You may call proc:wait to collect process exit status, but __gc can also do it.**